 The cases in the U.S. also show a disproportionate impact among people of color.
 Black and Hispanic people, who make up about one-third of the population, accounted for just over half of all cases, while white people account for 41% of the cases.
 For cases whose HIV status was known, 41% were HIV positive.

-The unequal burden of monkeypox in gay and bisexual men and in marginalized ethnic groups can create challenges for effective public health messaging and equitable access to vaccines and treatments for monkeypox.
+The unequal burden of mpox in gay and bisexual men and in marginalized ethnic groups can create challenges for effective public health messaging and equitable access to vaccines and treatments for mpox.